masfranzhuo/flutter_project_v0.1/README.md

 - Localization
 - Responsive
 - Dio as Http Service
-- Hive, Isar and sqflite as Local Storage
+- Flutter Secure Storagte, Hive, Isar and sqflite as Local Storage
 - Device Preview to preview from any device